NGonline/Notes/Java.md

 The call to `shutdown()` prevents new tasks from being submitted to that `Executor`.

 - With the `FixedThreadPool`, you do expensive thread allocation once, up front, and you thus limit the number of threads.
 It's useful in an event-driven system.
 Event handlers require threads can be serviced as quickly as you want by simply fetching threads from the pool.
 - Note that in any of the thread pools, existing threads are automatically reused when possible. `CachedThreadPool` will generally create as many thread as it needs during the execution and then will stop creating new thread as it recycles the old ones.
 So it's a reasonable first chuice as an `Executor`.
-If it causes problems, you need to switch to a `FixedThreadPoool` (usually in production code).
+If it causes problems, you need to switch to a `FixedThreadPool` (usually in production code).
 - `SingleThreadExecutor` is useful for anything you want to run in another thread continually, or short tasks that you want to run in a thread (e.g. log updating or event-dispatching).
 If more than one task is submitted, they will be queued and each task will run to completion before the next task is begun, all using the same thread.
 - Suppose you have a number of threads running tasks that use the file system, you can run with a `SingleThreadExecutor` to ensure that only one task at a time is running.
 You don't need to deal with synchronizing on the shared resource.
 By serializing tasks, you can eliminate the need to serialize the objects.
 - The constructor of `ThreadPoolExecutor` is: